alex-gutev/live_cells/README.md

 }
 ```

-In the above example two mutable computed cells `strA` and `strB` are created using `toMutableString`,
+In the above example two mutable computed cells `strA` and `strB` are created using `mutableString`,
 which are used as the content cells for the text fields for `a` and `b` respectively.
 There is also
 a "Reset" button which resets the values of cells `a` and `b` to 0 when pressed.
 When the values of
 `a` and `b` are set, the value of `sum` is automatically recomputed and the content of the text